se-edu/learningresources/contents/c++/rvalue.md

 Along with Move Semantics in `C++11`, the [STL library](https://www.geeksforgeeks.org/the-c-standard-template-library-stl/) provides the overloaded *move* functions for its container classes (e.g. `vector`, `list`, `set`), thus we can take advantage of these Move Semantics by simply supplying rvalues, without the need to redefine the classes ourselves.

-## Rvalue anti-pattern
+## Rvalue Reference Anti-Pattern
-After learning about the new Rvalue References and Move Semantics in `C++11`, many programmers from the older C++ eras may fall into a trap of the rvalue [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern).
+After learning about the new Rvalue References and Move Semantics in `C++11`, many programmers from the older C++ eras may fall into a trap of the Rvalue Reference [Anti-Pattern](https://en.wikipedia.org/wiki/Anti-pattern).

 Consider these 2 class constructors:
 ```cpp